This guide has been produced for information purposes only. As a buy to let mortgage broker, we're not able to offer tax advice.

 If your rental income exceeds £1,000, you must declare it and choose between:

-• Claiming the £1,000 Property Allowance, or
+- Claiming the £1,000 Property Allowance, or

-• Deducting actual allowable expenses from your rental income
+- Deducting actual allowable expenses from your rental income

 You cannot claim both in the same tax year.

-Landlords who choose the Property Allowance benefit most when their deductible expenses are less than £1,000, as they can claim a larger tax-free portion of their rental income.
+Landlords who choose the Landlord Property Allowance benefit most when their deductible expenses are less than £1,000, as they can claim a larger tax-free portion of their rental income.

-Deductible Expenses on Rental Income
+Allowable Expenses for Rental Income

 You do not pay tax on allowable rental expenses, but they must meet certain criteria.
 Expenses can only be deducted if they are exclusively related to renting out the property and paid by the landlord, not the tenant.